arule11/Group12/README.md

 ## Code Location

 The demo 1 version can be found in the master branch containing files Player, Ship, and Board.
-T

 ## Intallation and Running